microvm/microvm-tutorial/docs/langimpl/interact.rst

 ------------------------

 One instruction needs special attention at this moment: the ``TRAP`` instruction.
-From time to time, the program written in the µVM IR will need to handle events which the µVM cannot handle alone.
+From time to time, the program written in the Mu IR will need to handle events which Mu cannot handle alone.
 The ``TRAP`` is like a special jump.
-It transfers the control from the µVM IR program to the client.
+It transfers the control from the Mu IR program to the client.
 A registered *trap handler* in the client will handle such an event.

-This is so far you need to know about the µVM IR.
+This is so far you need to know about Mu IR.

-    Exercise: Write a program and load the bundle above into a µVM instance.
+    Exercise: Write a program and load the bundle above into a Mu instance.

-µVM-client Interface
+Mu Client Interface
 ====================

-The client not only submits bundles to the µVM, but also directly controls the µVM directly via the **µVM-client interface**, which is also simply called **the API** if not ambiguous.
+The client not only submits bundles to Mu, but also directly controls Mu directly via the **Mu client interface**, which is also simply called **the API** if not ambiguous.

-The interface is two-way: the client can send messages to the µVM to manipulate its state; the µVM calls back to the client to handle events which the µVM cannot handle by itself (including the execution of a ``TRAP`` instruction).
+The interface is two-way: the client can send messages to Mu to manipulate its state; Mu calls back to the client to handle events which Mu cannot handle by itself (including the execution of a ``TRAP`` instruction).

 The specification defines the `messages in the API
 <https://github.com/microvm/microvm-spec/wiki/uvm-client-interface>`__.

-In the reference implementation, the µVM itself is represented by a ``uvm.refimpl.MicroVM`` instance.
-Most messages are sent to the µVM via a ``uvm.refimpl.ClientAgnet`` instance.
+In the reference implementation, Mu itself is represented by a ``uvm.refimpl.MicroVM`` instance.
+Most messages are sent to Mu via a ``uvm.refimpl.ClientAgnet`` instance.

 Loading a Bundle
 ----------------

-In this example, we will create a µVM and a client agent:
+In this example, we will create a Mu instance and a client agent:

 .. code-block:: scala